The story of the Amazing Arduino was based on ATMEL, a rival company that was later bought by or merged with MICROCHIP.

-- The Chinese manufacturing revolution
+- The Chinese manufacturing industry underwent a revolution.

-- A huge range of alternative suppliers
+- Numerous alternative suppliers

 One of the good things about the older non surface mounted arduino boards that carried a DIL (dual in line) package, was that these boards were useful for blowing an atmega chip and then using this in another board.

 Every day more and more chips are moving toward surface mount.
 This is just about acceptable, so long as we can still solder them, but the QFN chips are lead-less wonders and some of these are less than a mm wide!

 I cannot even see these things properly never mind the idea of soldering them!

 There is a comprehensive list of Arduino and Arduino compatible boards on This Wikipedia Page .